A Complete Guide

 If you are thinking of taking the plunge, all reputable copyediting services will be able to provide a quote and an expected delivery date.

-Do I Need a Copyeditor?
+Do I Need A Copyeditor?

 Whether you are self-publishing or hoping to be traditionally published, copyediting is a vital part of the publishing process.
 Without it, the quality of your work may suffer and the wonderful story you are telling may be put aside in favour of the enigmatic blue-eyed Brian whose exciting story unfolds over the course of just one year… not a year and two months.

 As my own work is currently off to be copyedited, I would like to thank copyeditors everywhere; you are my heroes, and Brian and I are forever in your debt.
+If your work would benefit from copy-editing, try our copy-editing service.
+Or, try our line-editing service.

 Jericho Writers is a global membership group for writers, providing everything you need to get published.
 Keep up with our news, membership offers, and updates by signing up to our newsletter.
 For more writing articles take a look at our blog page or join our free writer’s community.